seblu/installsystems/doc/is.1.rst

 **source image**

      Each image available in repositories has to be build.
 The image before building is called a source image.
-In a source image, there are four directories and two files.
+In a source image, there are five directories and two files.
 Each images make the distinction between scripts and payloads.

     build/
         Scripts to customize the build process for the image.